samuelfneumann/RFDN/README.md

 The codebase was taken from [Residual Feature Distillation Network for Lightweight Image Super-Resolution](https://github.com/njulj/RFDN).
 I am adapting the code from this link.

+# System and Dependencies
+All the code was implemented on Ubuntu 20.10 Groovy Gorilla.
+The following is a list of some of the dependencies of the system:
+* PyTorch
+* NumPy
+* SciPy
+* pytorch-msssim
+* skimage
+* matplotlib
+* tqdm

 # Directory Hierarchy and dataFilenames.py
 The directory hierarchy must be of the form specified in this section in order to properly work with the dataFilenames.py file to generate the filenames